Chapter 65

 Vitality, Energy, Spirit: A Taoist Sourcebook Translated by Thomas Cleary.

-"The ancients who were most adept at ruling did not try to enlighten the people, but instead gradually made them stupid.
+"The ancients who were most adept at ruling did not try to enlighten the people,

 The people are difficult to govern because they are clever.